thekalinga/books-raw/repo/introduction-to-international-law/05-the-material-sources-of-international-law.md

 [^37/1]: _See_ Advisory Opinion on the Status of South-West Africa, I.C.J.
 Reports, 1950, pp. 146--150.

-[^37/2]: In the South West Africa Cases, 2nd Phase, I.C.J.
+[^37/2]: In the _South West Africa Cases, 2nd Phase_, I.C.J.
 Reports, 1966, 6 at
-pp. 39, 47, the International Court of Justice applied the "universal and necessary." principle of procedural law that there was a distinction between:
+pp. 39, 47, the International Court of Justice applied the "universal and necessary" principle of procedural law that there was a distinction between:

     (a) a plaintiff's legal right appertaining to the subject matter of his claim;
     and

-    (b) his right to activate a Court and the Court's right to examine the merits; and at the same time, it refused to allow anything like an actio popularis, i.e., a right in a member of a community to vindicate a point of public interest, albeit such actio was known to certain domestic legal systems.
+    (b) his right to activate a Court and the Court's right to examine the merits; and at the same time, it refused to allow anything like an _actio popularis_, i.e., a right in a member of a community to vindicate a point of public interest, albeit such _actio_ was known to certain domestic legal systems.

-[^37/3]: For a discussion of the whole subject of "general principles", _see_ Bin Cheng, General Principles of Law as Applied by International Courts and Tribunals (1953), and Schlesinger, American Journal of International Law (1957) Vol. 51, pp. 734--753.
+[^37/3]: For a discussion of the whole subject of "general principles", _see_ Bin Cheng, _General Principles of Law as Applied by International Courts and Tribunals_ (1953), and Schlesinger, _American Journal of International Law_ (1957) Vol. 51, pp. 734--753.

-[^37/4]: Article 11 of the model Draft Articles on Arbitral Procedure drawn up by the International Law Commission of the United Nations in 1958 provides that an arbitral tribunal is not to bring in a finding of non liquet "on the ground of the silence or obscurity of the law to be applied".
+[^37/4]: Article 11 of the model Draft Articles on Arbitral Procedure drawn up by the International Law Commission of the United Nations in 1958 provides that an arbitral tribunal is not to bring in a finding of _non liquet_ "on the ground of the silence or obscurity of the law to be applied".

 [^37/5]: _Cf._ Guggenheim, Traité de Droit International Public, Vol I (2nd Edition,